Jakob Sverdrup (politician): Career

 Sverdrup enrolled as a student, and graduated with the cand.theol. degree in 1869.
-Inspired by Grundtvigianism, he founded a folk high school in Sogndal in 1871.
-Serving as savings bank director as well as mayor of Sogndal, he was the manager of Sogndal folk high school from its foundation, but left that post to his brother Hersleb Sverdrup after a few years, before Henrik Mohn Dahl took over.
-In 1878 Jakob Sverdrup left Sogndal to become vicar in Leikanger.
+Inspired by Grundtvigianism, he founded a folk high school in Sogndalsfjøra in 1871.
+Serving as savings bank director as well as mayor of Sogndal Municipality, he was the manager of Sogndal folk high school from its foundation, but left that post to his brother Hersleb Sverdrup after a few years, before Henrik Mohn Dahl took over.
+In 1878 Jakob Sverdrup left Sogndal to become vicar at Leikanger Church in Leikanger Municipality.
 As a theologian, Sverdrup was a pietist, and sided with the laity movement, proposing that lay priests be given the right to preach.
 Together with Ole Vollan he had started the magazine Ny Luthersk Kirketidende in 1877, an organ which spoke against the Conservative High Church Lutheranism of the time.
 Sverdrup also published several pamphlets during his life, and in 1897 he published Forklaring over Luthers lille katekisme af J. R. Sverdrup, a revision of the explanation of Luther's Small Catechism originally written by his father.